 This past year saw a lot more good games than bad, though many of them I couldn't play even if I wanted to.
-The chip shortage exacerbated by those bastard bitcoin miners means I'll have to live with my aging graphics card for some time yet (Forza 5, I barely knew ye) while it's still near impossible to find a PlayStation 5 of XBox Series X console, even if they are only really worth it for a couple of games.
+The chip shortage exacerbated by those bastard bitcoin miners means I'll have to live with my aging graphics card for some time yet (Forza 5, I barely knew ye) while it's still near impossible to find a PlayStation 5 or XBox Series X console, even if they are only really worth it for a couple of games.
 At this rate it looks like I'll get to play Returnal and the new Ratchet game when they themselves are considered retro.

-The other big consumer complaint from this industry is the pricing (I won't pile on the depressing crap by metioning company contoversies - you probably know all of it anyway).
+The other big consumer complaint from this industry is the pricing (I won't pile on the depressing crap by mentioning company contoversies - you probably know all of it anyway).
 They seem to be getting away with gouging money left, right and centre and suckers like me keep buying them.
 In all honesty, I'd rather that than have hidden immersion-breaking micro-transactions all over the place, but my wallet is feeling mightily sore at the moment nevertheless.

 On a lighter note, It Takes Two unexpectedly won Game of the Year.
-I was expecting Deathloop, but hoping for what is my favourite game of the year (read on for that), but its win really piqued my interest.
+I was expecting Deathloop, but hoping for my favourite game of the year (read on for that), but its win has really piqued my interest.
 Couldn't play it, though.
-The only friend willing to try it - HeroOfAvalon - is a loyal Xbox player (yes, one of those) and the lack of cross play made it unplayable for us.
+The only friend willing to try it - HeroOfAvalon - is a loyal XBox player (yes, one of those) and the lack of cross play made it unplayable for us.
 And I aint gonna brave the 'rona just for couch co-op on his couch.

 All joking aside, I can in all honesty say I have not played a bad game this year.
 Even that demo of Balan Wonderworld gave me some enjoyment in its cutscenes (I'm not stupid enough to buy it though).
 I even platinummed a few of them which I never usually care to do.
 So, before I spoil it, let's get on with my oh-so personal Top 10 games of 2021...